 MINECRAFT SERVER PLAY

-“My child had so much fun this afternoon and is thrilled the program continues for a few days.
+Join us online: Saturday 5th July to Play Minecraft on our new server: “My child had so much fun this afternoon and is thrilled the program continues for a few days.
 It warms my heart to witness the neurokin community embracing everyone’s ideas and uniqueness” – Parent

 I CAN ONLINE

-Our autistic-led online group mentoring programs provide Autistic and neurodivergent young people aged 6-22-yrs with a safe, supportive space to connect, share interests and discuss common experiences.
+Our autistic-led online group mentoring programs provide Autistic and neurodivergent young people aged 6-22 yrs with a safe, supportive space to connect, share interests and discuss common experiences.

 new resources